ornl-training/ornl-training.github.io/syllabus/programming-syllabus.md

 #### Course Goals

 1. Be able to write high quality, maintainable, programs in Python and C++
-2. Be familiar with the IPython, Jupyter, PyDev, and CDT environments for writing, testing, and debugging Python and C++ code
+2. Be familiar with the IPython, Jupyter, PyDev environments for writing, testing, and debugging Python and code
 3. Understand the shell and how to write shell scripts
 4. Be familiar with Git and GitHub for version control
+5. Understand how to write basic Makefiles
+6. Be able to compile C++ programs from the command-line

 #### Website